Kitzingen (district)

 Kitzingen is a Landkreis (district) in Bavaria, Germany.
 It is bounded by (from the north and clockwise) the districts of Schweinfurt, Bamberg, Neustadt (Aisch)-Bad Windsheim and Würzburg.

 History

 The district in its present form was established in the administrative reform of 1973.
 The former district of Gerolzhofen was dissolved, and half of its territory was merged with the Kitzingen district (which had been much smaller before).
 The city of Kitzingen lost its status as a district-free city and was incorporated into the district.

 Geography

-The river Main runs through the district from south to north.
+The river Main runs through the district from north to south.